HorningGit/Rayquaza_Resources/tools/admin/devops.md

 ## DevOps Theory

 <!--DevOps_Collboration-->
-##### Collaboration
+#### Collaboration
 - DevOps is fundamentally rooted in an ethos of collaboration.
 Historically developers and operations have been on siloed teams creating a myriad of issues.
 Collaboration is the foundation of the DevOps culture.
 Without collaboration, there is no DevOps.

 <!--DevOps_Processes-->
-##### Processes
+#### Processes
 - After the ethos of collaboration has been accepted, it is mandatory to develop processes for executing the integration between teams.
 From a higher level perspective, we can break down these processes using the DevOps toolchain.
+This toolchain is a process flow template used as a reference for DevOps administrators.
 <!--DevOps_Toolchain-->
 ###### DevOps Toolchain
 <!--DevProcess_Flowchart-->